jammycakes/namespace.js/readme.md

 You can spread a namespace definition over several files if you like: the members of each definition will be merged together.

-Calling the `namespace` function with only the namespace name will return the namespace object.
-This is useful if your namespaces need to have circular references to each other:
+If you want to pass other namespace objects to your module definition, you can use the `.using.namespace(...)` approach.
+This is useful if you need to have circular references between your namespaces, or if the order of definition of your namespaces is nondeterministic (e.g. in bundling/minification):

-    namespace ("My.First.Namespace",
-        [jQuery, namespace("My.Other.Namespace")],
+    namespace("My.First.Namespace")
+    .using(jQuery)
+    .using.namespace("My.Other.Namespace")
-        function ($, other) {
+    .define(function($, other) {
         /* whatever */
     });

-    namespace ("My.Other.Namespace",
+    namespace ("My.Other.Namespace")
-        [jQuery, namespace("My.First.Namespace")],
+    .using(jQuery)
+    .using.namespace("My.First.Namespace")
-        function ($, first) {
+    .define(function($, first) {
         /* whatever */
     });